 A selection of creative writing courses with local author Tracey Iceton will take place in the autumn for all types of writers, from emerging to established.
 Some courses are one-off workshops and some are fortnightly sessions, starting in September 2019 (…read more).

 This supportive writing co-operative for new and experienced writers takes place on Wednesdays from 10am-noon at Age UK Hub, 34 Priestgate, Darlington.

 - Contact Sue Chapman email@example.com for further details

 Open Mic for Writers

 Writers have the opportunity to read work including poetry, short stories, novel extracts and scripts to appreciative audiences, with up to eight minutes for each writer.
-Readers range from published authors to those just starting out on their writing careers, and pieces read out range from completed pieces to work in progress for which the authors are seeking feedback.
-A share of the proceeds is donated to Darlington for Culture to help further its work supporting arts and culture in the town.
+Readers range from published authors to those just starting out on their writing careers, and pieces read out range from excerpts from completed pieces to work in progress for which the authors are seeking feedback.

 - Each session starts at 7pm